Myakka City, Florida: History

 Myakka is a name believed to be derived from an unidentified Native American language, from the same word used as the namesake for Miami.
 Myakka City was founded by Frank Earl Knox (1870–1950) in 1915, after purchasing early pioneer William Durrance's land a year earlier.
 Knox's original plan was for 91 blocks, each with 10 home sites.
 The new town also opened its post office the same year, as well as a new school.
 The school opened November 2, 1915, and registered 35 pupils, and Mr. and Mrs. Carl Park were the first teachers.
 Knox chose to call the new town Myakka City to differentiate it from Old Miakka, an early pioneer settlement that lay to the west.
 A retired judge from New Jersey, Knox became interested in the area due to rumors of an east-west railroad to be constructed.
 Knox wanted the track to go through his planned dream town.
 The East and West Coast Railway, a subsidiary of Seaboard Air Line Railroad, was constructed at the same time the post office opened.
 The opening was delayed by several days due to floods destroying Horse Creek Bridge, affecting the areas between Arcadia and Myakka.
 The route from Bradenton to Myakka was unaffected.
 The train depot was constructed from Florida-based materials, in Myakka City's own sawmills.

 The little town's hotel was owned and operated by James Q. Baker, and locals and visitors alike stayed there.
 The town was prospering so well that there was even discussion of building a junior high school in the area.
 Lumber sawmills, turpentine, and agriculture were the main industries.
 Baker also operated a sawmill, but by 1916, had sold the hotel and moved into East Myakka, where his mill was located.
 In the late 1910s, the E.E.
-Edge Turpentine Company operated there, coming from Groveland, a town in Lake County, Florida.
+Edge Turpentine Company operated east of Myakka City in an area known as Edgeville, coming from Groveland, a town in Lake County, Florida.
 By the 1920s, the Florida land boom was in full swing.
 Knox responded by issuing a second plan of the town and renaming his company, from Myakka Fruit Farms to Bradenton Suburban Company, as well as the town's streets, for the sake of modernization.
 A 1926 advertisement noted that the new town consisted of 300,000 acres and a population of 250.
 In addition to a railroad station, the town also sported a four-room school building with three teachers, plus two churches, three stores, a warehouse, a hotel, and a large garage.
 Knox and other county officials desired a hard-surface highway that connected the town with Bradenton, with the intention of taking the highway further east to the border with Desoto County.